Chioma-I/learning-journal/README.md

 ## 8/11/2025
 I tried searching up how you would make audio trigger in Unity.
-After following this script I have logical errors, the code itself has what I assume is a variable underlined in green?
+I read through https://discussions.unity.com/t/trigger-audio-event/640358 for my intial script.
+After following this I had logical errors, the code itself has what I assume is a variable underlined in green?
 The script confuses me because if it is a variable should it not be stated earlier in the code, why is the underline green?
 It says I need to give an object a rigid body for it to activate triggers, upon doing this nothing happens still.

 I worked it out, adding a capsule collider to the audio game object made it so it triggered audio!
 It retriggers the audio every time movement happens within the hitboxes though, need to fix that.